wmnsk/go-gtp/examples/gw-tester/README.md

 ### Run testers

 Just `go get` eNB and MME.
-Functional S-GW and P-GW are also available in the same directory if you need.
+Functional S-GW and P-GW are also available in the same directory if you need them.

 ```shell-session
 go get github.com/wmnsk/go-gtp/examples/gw-tester/enb